Undergraduate Organizations

 Student organizations that violate the policies below may lose their registration status and access to university resources.

-A. Types of Undergraduate organizations
+A. Types of Undergraduate Organizations

-Groups with activities limited to, and affecting only, a single residential college (e.g., college councils, rooming committees) must register with the head of college's office of the appropriate residential college.
-Other groups within a residential college that sponsor extracurricular events open to the Yale community must register with the Yale College Dean’s Office.
+• Residential College Groups: Groups with activities limited to, and affecting only, a single residential college (e.g., college councils, rooming committees).
+Must register with the Head of College's office of the appropriate residential college.

-B. Responsibilities of undergraduate organizations
+B. Responsibilities of Undergraduate Organizations

+Inclusion Policy.
 Student organizations must operate in accordance with Yale policies on equal opportunity, which state, “...Yale does not discriminate in admissions, educational programs, or employment against any individual on account of that individual’s sex, race, color, religion, age, disability, status as a protected veteran, or national or ethnic origin; nor does Yale discriminate on the basis of sexual orientation or gender identity or expression.”

-However, an exception regarding gender may be granted for a single gender, philanthropic Greek letter chapter in good standing with their national organization.
-The chapter must be affiliated with a Yale campus entity, such as Dwight Hall, the Chaplain’s Office, or a cultural center.
+Non-Profit Operation.
 Undergraduate organizations must operate on a non-profit basis.
 See section G, Finances and Record Keeping.

-C. RegistratioN Of Undergraduate Organizations
+C. Registration of Undergraduate Organizations

-Any undergraduate organization that conducts meetings periodically or sponsors activities on the campus of Yale University, that provides a service, or that raises funds within the University for charitable purposes must submit an online application for registration or register with the Yale College Dean’s Office each year.
-Registration is an annual requirement.
-Once approved, an organization’s registration remains valid until registration closes in the following academic year.
+Any organization that conducts meetings periodically, sponsors activities on the campus of Yale University, and/or primarily provides a service for or by Yale undergraduates, and/or raises funds within the University for charitable purposes, must register with the Yale College Dean’s Office to receive Yale resources and privileges.

-The procedures for registering undergraduate organizations are outlined in detail here and also on the Student Organizations website.
-Registration requirements protect the University’s tax-exempt status and are designed to ensure that the purpose and activities of the organizations are consistent with the established purposes of the University.
-Registration is further required because activities of student organizations frequently appear to involve identification with the University; however, registration does not imply official approval by the University of the activities of any undergraduate organization, nor does it indicate any responsibility for them.
-Registered student organizations are responsible for following all policies posted on the Student Organizations website.
+Purpose.
+Registration is designed to ensure that the purpose and activities of organizations are consistent with the established purposes of the University.
+Registration is further required as activities of student organizations frequently appear to involve identification with the University; however, registration does not imply official approval by the University of the activities of any undergraduate organization, nor does it indicate any responsibility for them.

 Procedure for Annual Registration.
 All undergraduate organizations, whether returning or new, are expected each academic year to submit an online application for registration through Yale Connect by the deadlines listed on the Student Organizations website.
 Organizations that miss these deadlines must wait until the following academic year to register.

 The online registration form requires, among other things, a description of the purposes of the organization, a constitution, and the identification of officers or other leaders.
-Additionally, each group must have at least 5 members prior to registration.
-A complete list of members and officers is required and must be up to date in an organization's Yale Connect portal.
+Each group must have at least 5 members prior to registration.
+For returning groups, a complete list of members and officers is required and must be up to date in an organization's Yale Connect portal.
+New organizations are not required to provide a constitution until the end of their initial semester on-boarding.

-• The larger umbrella organization maintains the registration requirements, including a roster of members and officers, for all affiliated organizations, along with a constitution that applies to all organizations beneath it
+• The larger umbrella organization maintains the registration requirements, including a roster of members and officers, for all affiliated organizations, along with a constitution that applies to all organizations beneath it.

 • All organizations that fall beneath the umbrella organization maintain their own registration requirements, including rosters of members and officers, and their own constitutions.

-• Some combination of the above
+• Some combination of the above.

 Registration Approval.
 A group’s registration is confirmed by a formal communication of registration approval from the Yale College Dean’s Office.
 The status of an organization may be verified on the Official List of Registered Undergraduate Organizations.
+All religious organizations must have the approval of Yale’s Chaplain’s Office before their registration can be approved by the Yale College Dean’s Office.

 Revocation or Suspension of Registration.
 The Office of Student Affairs may revoke or suspend the registration of any undergraduate organization that has not abided by the Undergraduate Regulations or by the organization’s registration and related agreements.
 Failure by a student organization or its officers or designated representatives to meet the financial obligations of the organization in a timely manner can also result in the suspension or revocation of registration.
-Any request for reinstatement should be addressed to the Office of Student Affairs at the Yale College Dean’s Office.

 D. Privileges of Undergraduate Organizations